 Although Sedona is a good two-and-a-half hour drive from Phoenix, tourists and locals alike have been making the trip to the red rock mecca for years.
 There is no shortage of things to do in Sedona considering its wide expanses of land are breathtaking no matter how you see them—by car, by bike, or even by hiking up one of its beloved trails.
 (Pro tip: Pack some bug spray.)
 It's long been a retreat for those wanting to get away, channel something higher, or maybe even find themselves.

-With everything from experiencing a real-life vortex of transformational energy to receiving a life-changing massage to getting sound healing at a yoga retreat, or even just feeling a bit insignificant surrounded by nature, this Southwestern city is so charming it deserves a top spot on your bucket list.
-Come for the ride as we take you through the top 10 things to do in Sedona from the mystic to the just plain magnificent.
-Now get planning because we've heard the area just so happens to be next-level beautiful in the fall.
+With everything from experiencing a real-life vortex of transformational energy to receiving sound healing at a yoga retreat, this Southwestern city is so charming it deserves a top spot on your bucket list.
+Come for the ride as we take you through the top 10 things to do in Sedona from the mystic to the magnificent.

 Experience a real-life vortex